usgs/wdfn-blog/content/checkstatus.md

 within inches of her house and one year ago there was a major flood which caused severe damage to the first floor of her property.
-At the time Sally, was not prepared for the flood and did not remove personal goods from the first floor, so she lost several family heirlooms.
-Sally is a busy mother with a full-time job and needs a simple and quick way to get lifesaving information about potential flooding.
-Sally learned of two USGS services that can help.
+At the time Sally, was not prepared for the flood and did not remove personal goods from the first floor, so she lost several family heirlooms. **Sally is a busy mother with a full-time job and needs a simple and quick way to get lifesaving information about potential flooding.** Sally learned of two USGS services that can help: WaterAlert & Monitoring Location Pages.
 First, Sally signed up to receive email alerts from [Water Alert](https://maps.waterdata.usgs.gov/mapper/wateralert/) when the river by her property reaches 12 feet, a minor flood stage.
 She says "I feel safer having notifications set up through Water Alert.
-This warns me of potential flooding and gives me time to make sure my pets, kids, and valuables safe."
+This warns me of potential flooding and gives me time to make sure my pets, kids, and valuables are safe."
 Sally also checks the [Wapsipinicon River monitoring location page](https://waterdata.usgs.gov/monitoring-location/05421000/#parameterCode=00065&period=P7D) when there has been a lot of recent rain.
-She can see the water level trends and she gets additional comfort knowing how the rain is affecting the Wapsipinicon River.
+She can see the water level trends and she gets additional comfort because she can see how the rain is affecting the Wapsipinicon River.

-## User Persona: Journalist Aram
+## Journalist Aram

 Aram (him/his) has been with the Beaumont Enterprise newspaper for twenty years.
-Part of his job is reporting on dam releases due to rainfall or planned event.
+Part of his job is reporting on dam releases due to rainfall or a planned event.
 While dam releases are necessary to keep water levels safe, they can cause sudden water increases in downstream areas and affect the safety of swimming, boating, or fishing along the river.
 Keeping his community informed and safe is an important part of